 Several caveats limit the comparability of results across jurisdictions.
-First, in some regulations of Basel III are the in some cases local regulations similar to Basel III were already in force, or policies were implemented around the same years to foster SME access to finance.
-Second, there are substantial differences banking systems across jurisdictions.
-This relates d to the relative importance of banks as a source of SME funding (see below), the average size and concentration of banks, as well as the heterogeneity with respect to the importance of banking groups.
+First, in some cases local regulations similar to Basel III were already in force, or policies were implemented around the same years to foster SME access to finance.
+Second, there are substantial differences in the banking systems across jurisdictions.
+This relates to the relative importance of banks as a source of SME funding (see below), the average size and concentration of banks, as well as the heterogeneity with respect to the importance of banking groups.
 Third, the coverage of bank-level data varies widely across jurisdictions, but also within jurisdictions when different data sets are taken into consideration.